KevynValladares21/2d-action-game/README.md

 3. Open the project in Godot 4.x (tested with Flatpak build).

-4. Run the `Game.tscn` scene to test gameplay.
+4. Run the `title-screen.tscn` scene to test gameplay.

 ---